More information

 Summary of project results

-The project involved the digitization and exposure through virtual reality of the Cizer church, located in the National Ethnographic Park “Romulus Vuia” in Cluj-Napoca, open-air section of the Transylvanian Museum of Ethnography, as well as the digitization, restoration and conservation in order to exhibit a number of 57 cultural goods from the collections of the Transylvanian Museum of Ethnography, which were part of the Cizer church inventory.
-The project also contributed to the professional development of 35 persons.
+The project undertook the digitization and virtual reality exposure of the Cizer church, located in the National Ethnographic Park “Romulus Vuia” in Cluj-Napoca, an open-air section of the Transylvanian Museum of Ethnography.
+It also included the digitization, restoration, and conservation of 57 cultural goods from the museum''s collections, which were part of the church''s inventory.
+Furthermore, the project provided professional development opportunities for 35 individuals, enhancing their expertise in heritage preservation and digital techniques.

 Summary of bilateral results